BalisticX/AFAL.Altis/Readme.md

 # AFAL.Altis

-By Ballistic & Nuke & Terminal
+By Ballistic, Nuke & Terminal

 After Altis Work In Progress

+Everything here is subject to change